North Fork Mountain Trail to Chimney Top in West Virginia.

 This route has slightly less elevation gain than the one described above, making it a bit easier, however it’s still a solid challenge for most hikers!

-Chimney Top via Landis and North Fork Mountain Trails (stats + map)
+Chimney Top via Landis and North Fork Mountain Trails (stats and maps)

 Starting Point: Landis Trail Trailhead